CodeforKarlsruhe/kikaefer/docs/unitv2.md

 Extract files to buildroot-2020.08.2

-copy config file from /comnpiled target folder*/targetBr2020082/.config-with-imagemagic  to buildroot-2020.08.2/.config
+copy config file from *compiled target folder*/targetBr2020082/.config-with-imagemagic  to *workdir*/buildroot-2020.08.2/.config

+copy all from *compiled target folder*/buildroot-2020.08.2/package  to *workdir*/buildroot-2020.08.2/package

+unset LD_LIBRARY_PATH if it containt current dir

 Enter buildroot-2020.08.2

 > make

-You will get errors in two places, one for *c-stack.c" the other for "libfakeroot.c"
+You will get errors in two places, one for *c-stack.c* the other for *libfakeroot.c*

-Copy the attached files to the proper locations like:
+Copy the files to the proper locations like:

-> cp <modified>/libfakeroot.c <workdir>/buildroot-2020.08.2/output/build/host-fakeroot-1.20.2/
+> cp *modified*/libfakeroot.c ./output/build/host-fakeroot-1.20.2/

-> cp <modified>/c-stack.c <workdir>/buildroot-2020.08.2/output/build/host-m4-1.4.18/lib
+> cp *modified*/c-stack.c ./output/build/host-m4-1.4.18/lib

 *Fix with patches to be made ...*